-Nutrition is the process in which both plants and animals obtain food and uses it to get energy.
-It is a basic and essential biological process which aids living beings to get their energy from different sources.
-The substances that provide these nutrition are nutrients depending on the requirement of the body.
+Nutrition is the process in which both plants and animals obtain food and use it to get energy.
+It is a basic and essentially biological process that aid living beings to get their energy from different sources.
+The substances that provide this nutrition are nutrients depending on the requirement of the body.

 However, the mode of nutrition tends to vary from one species to the other.
 Plants possess autotrophic nutrition since they synthesize their food through photosynthesis by using sunlight, water, and carbon dioxide.

-Animals, on the other hand, are heterotrophs, meaning that depend on plants and other organisms for their food.
-All vertebrates, which includes humans, and a few unicellular organisms like amoeba have a holozoic mode of nutrition.
+Animals, on the other hand, are heterotrophs, meaning that they depend on plants and other organisms for their food.
+All vertebrates, which includes humans, and a few unicellular organisms like an amoeba, have a holozoic mode of nutrition.

 The transportation in both plants and animals differ from one another.
-In animals, the transportation system is via the circulatory system which consists of blood, heart, and the blood vessels that carry blood.
+In animals, the transportation system is via the circulatory system, which consists of blood, the heart, and the blood vessels that carry blood.